SusheelThapa/Trendeo/README.md

 <br/>
 <p align="center">
-    <strong>Discover the latest trends and insights with Trendeo - your go-to source for cutting-edge updates and information.</strong>
+    <strong>Stay ahead with Trendeo – your premier destination for the latest trends, insights, and innovative updates.</strong>
 </p>
 <br/>